A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: A Tutte theorem for harmonious drawings: proof of

 Let $S$ be a surface, and let $Y \subset S$ be finite.
 A map $\varphi : S \to S$ is \emphdef{coherently oriented} at $Y$ if $\varphi ^{-1}(Y)$ is finite and if $\varphi$ is, locally, an orientation-preserving homeomorphism around every point of~$\varphi^{-1}(Y)$, or an orientation-reversing homeomorphism around every point of~$\varphi^{-1}(Y)$.

 The following proposition is proved using the topological notion of the degree of a self-map $\varphi:S\to S$.
 It will be used in the case where $Y$ contains one point per face of $T$, and we will regard $S \setminus Y$ as the patch system of $T^1$.
+The cardinality of a set $Z$ is denoted by $\# Z$.

 \begin{restatable}{proposition}{propselfmaps} Let $S$ be a closed surface.
 Let $\varphi : S \to S$ be a map, homotopic to the identity map of $S$.
 Let $Y \subset S$ be finite.
 If $\varphi$ is coherently oriented at $Y$, then $\# \varphi^{-1}(Y) = \# Y$ and $\varphi|_{S \setminus \varphi^{-1}(Y)}^{S \setminus Y}$ is homotopic to a homeomorphism $S \setminus \varphi^{-1}(Y) \to S \setminus Y$. \end{restatable}